alikthename/sotnikdv.github.io/_posts/2015-03-29-do-you-wanna-blog-too.markdown

 - change `about.md` (use `about.md.sample`)
 - change Disqus section in `_layouts/post.html` to your own block, line 52

+### How to write posts

+See instructions how to write posts and list of available plugins on [Writing Posts on Jekyll](http://jekyllrb.com/docs/posts/)

-**Take a look** at the [Textile Reference Manual for RedCloth 4](http://redcloth.org/textile/) which is a simple text markup language used in this blog.
+**Take a look** at the [Markdown Reference Manual](http://daringfireball.net/projects/markdown/syntax#link) which is a simple text markup language used in this blog.

 ### Local development and deploy to any server